yadt/yadt.github.com/_posts/2013-09-23-p2p-personal-development-in-agile-teams.md

-In hindsight, team development is not only a matter between you and your team leader, it can also be very helpful to give and receive feedback from your team colleagues to get a better understanding of your role in the team, carreer path and personal development.
+In hindsight, team development is not only a matter between you and your team leader, it can also be very helpful to give and receive feedback from your team colleagues to get a better understanding of your role in the team, career path and personal development.

 <div class="well well-large">
     by {% include maximilienriehl.html %} and {% include marcelwolf.html %}